-Pyramid directly query SAP BW from Discover; there is no option to build an ETL for SAP BW.
+Pyramid users can directly query SAP BW from Discover; there is no option to build an ETL for SAP BW.
 Instead, Pyramid connects directly to the BW data source and uses MDX to natively query your SAP BW Infocubes and BEX queries, which has several advantages for the user:

 Firstly, users save time and resources as there's no need to configure the data model in Pyramid.
 Secondly, governance and security are maintained as there's no need to copy any of the data into Pyramid, as is done when building the data model.
 Thirdly, Pyramid resources are saved, as there is no need for scheduled reprocessing of the model, as is the case when the model is configured in Pyramid.
 And fourthly, queries are always based on the latest data in the data source, precisely because it is queried directly.